Learning Support

 Specific In-School Services

-Learning Support is a programme designed for students who have been identified as requiring an Individual Learning Plan (ILP), which may include modified/alternative learning expectations and/or accommodations.
-An ILP is developed either when a student enrolls at VIS with diagnosed learning differences or when there is a recommendation resulting from a referral process within the school.
-This support may be offered in the classroom or in a Learning Support Resource Room, by a Learning Support teacher or by an educational assistant.
+Learning Support is a programme designed for students who have been identified as requiring an Individual Learning Plan (ILP) or Accommodation Plan (AP).
+An ILP or AP is developed when a student enrolls at VIS with already identified learning differences or via the referral process at VIS.

-In-Class Support in the Primary School is generally the first response to supporting emerging learning needs.
-The Learning Support teacher assists the teacher in differentiating lessons and supports students by teaching and coaching the development of skills for identified needs such as attention, behavior, motivation and collaboration in line with the Individual Learning Plan (ILP).
-In the ELC through Grade 1, In-Class Support can also be provided to help students who need more individualised assistance in achieving developmental milestones.
+In-class support in the Primary School is generally the first response to supporting emerging learning needs.
+The Learning Support teacher assists the classroom teacher in differentiating lessons and supports students by teaching and coaching the development of skills.
+This could include academics, attention, behavior, and motivation.
+In the ELC through Grade 1, In-class support can also be provided to help students who need more individualised assistance in achieving developmental milestones.

-In-Class Support in the Secondary School is put in place where students need individual or small group support in specific areas of the curriculum.
-The Learning Support teacher collaborates with the subject teacher to develop differentiated or modified learning experiences and/or assessments to support individual students’ needs in line with the Individual Learning Plan (ILP).
+In-class support in the Secondary School is put in place when students need individual or small group support in specific areas of the curriculum.
+The Learning Support teacher collaborates with the subject teacher to develop differentiated learning experiences and accommodated assessments to support individual students’ needs.

-In order to support students before In-Class and Skills Lab support is needed, learning information is used to identify students who would benefit from targeted instruction.
+In order to support students before In-class and Skills Lab support is needed, learning information is used to identify students who would benefit from targeted intervention.
 These students work with Learning Support teachers for a shorter period of time on targeted goals, usually in the areas of reading, writing and mathematics.
-If expected progress is not made, further support is determined by the Student Support Team.
+If expected progress is not made, further support is determined via the referral process.

-The School may determine that a student requires an Individual Learning Assistant (1:1 ILA) when students are unable to meet curricular standards without modifications to the curriculum and with the on-going support that has been provided.
-VIS has a limited capacity for how many students with 1:1 ILAs we can support as a school.
+VIS may determine that a student requires an Individual Learning Assistant (1:1 ILA) when they are unable to meet curricular standards with the available and maximum level of Learning Support.
+VIS has a limited capacity for the number of students with a 1:1 ILA.